5 FinTech Trends In 2023

 Artificial Intelligence technologies have matured sufficiently to be applied to the financial sector.
 According to OpenText's survey of financial market professionals, most banks (80%) are well aware of the potential benefits of AI and machine learning.
 Two-thirds of organizations are already implementing relevant strategies and plan to deploy such solutions soon.

 There are many options for applying AI in the financial sector, from chatbots to personalized recommendations.
-One of the most exciting and long-awaited scenarios is detecting and preventing payment fraud and combating money laundering and other crimes.
+One of the most exciting and long-awaited AI applications examples include detecting payment fraud and combating money laundering, as well as tackling other financial crimes.

 Comprehensive ML algorithms are already being used to manage fraud and detect abnormal activity in card transactions.
 That said, elements of AI can be combined with voice solutions.
 For example, to create "smart" answering machines that take suspicious calls instead of the caller.